 A PRICKLY INTERVIEW

-Uncut transcript of an interview with storied business consultant, J. P. Pierogiczikowski—affectionately known as Joe Perogi.
+Business Network ChicagoVERBATIM – Interview with storied business consultant, J. P. Pierogiczikowski—affectionately known as Joe Perogi.

 As told to John Jonelis

-John Jonelis—“Yes, The Gamemaker’s Father.”
+John—“Yes, The Gamemaker’s Father.”

 Joe—“Well?
-What’s it about?”
+Whatsit about?”

 Joe—“Enough already.”